 Allow to set and knock it down lightly

 Finally, once the texture has set slightly, a long flat knife is used to smooth out the surface of the texture.
 To understand the process, imagine knocking the tips off of stalactites hanging from the ceiling.
 If done before the drywall mud has sufficient time to set the entire pattern may be smeared, ruining the desired effect.
 If the mud has set too firmly before it is knocked down, dried pieces of mud are dragged through the surface ruining the underlying pattern.
 Care must be taken when determining when to start knocking down this texture.

 Below are a few more examples of Stomp-Knockdown textures

-If you have seen stomp knockdown texture you are probably also familiar with rosebud stomp.
-These two textures are both used extensively in the midwest united states.
-Take a look at this article about Rosebud stomp drywall texture.
+If you have seen Stomp Knockdown texture you are probably also familiar with Rosebud Stomp Ceiling Texture.
+These two textures are both used extensively in the midwest United States.